 Toward that end, we wanted to offer readers a few common mistakes to avoid.
 Just not doing the things below will put you ahead of the game.

 Or waiting until it’s too late.
 It’s common for businesses not to have a person in charge of the move until the last minute.
 The result is typically chaos in the days leading up to the movers arriving, and confusion on moving day.
 Someone must be in charge for things to go smoothly.
-Call them whatever you like – Moving Day Planner, Mover-in-Chief – but that person needs to take the lead on planning the move and working with employees and the movers to executive the plan.
+Call them whatever you like – Moving Day Planner, Mover-in-Chief – but that person needs to take the lead on planning the move and working with employees and the movers to execute the plan.

-They also will play a pivotal role in avoiding the rest of the issues listed below:
+They also will play a pivotal role in avoiding the rest of the issues listed below.

 Much like people in their homes, business offices get filled up over time with stuff you don’t need.
 As part of the business moving plan, assign a task force to go through the office and eliminate items that aren’t needed for operations at your new office.
 This can range from outdated equipment and furniture to paper copies of old transactions.